-Effect of grass juice (10ml/kg) when taken along with 1% cholesterol diet: The mean concentration of serum total cholesterol, LDL-C and triglyceride of the group of rats treated with 10ml/kg grass juice and1% cholesterol diet were decreased by 36.59% than that of the hypercholesterolaemic control group, which was statistically significant (P<0.001) (Table-II, Fig. 4).
+Effect of grass juice (10ml/kg) when taken along with 1% cholesterol diet: The mean concentration of serum LDL of the group of rats treated with 10ml/kg grass juice and1% cholesterol diet were decreased by 36.59% than that of the hypercholesterolaemic control group, which was statistically significant (P<0.001) (Table-II, Fig. 4).

-Effect of grass juice (10ml/kg) on hypercholesterolaemic rats: The mean serum concentration of total cholesterol of the hypercholesterolaemic rats treated with 10ml/kg grass juice for 28 days were decreased by 29.10%, which was statistically highly significant (P<0.001) (Table-II, Fig. 4).
+Effect of grass juice (10ml/kg) on hypercholesterolaemic rats: The mean serum concentration of LDL of the hypercholesterolaemic rats treated with 10ml/kg grass juice for 28 days were decreased by 29.10%, which was statistically highly significant (P<0.001) (Table-II, Fig. 4).

-Effect of grass juice (20ml/kg) on hypercholesterolaemic rats: The mean serum concentration of total cholesterol of the hypercholesterolaemic rats treated with 20ml/kg grass juice for 28 days were decreased by 39.46%, which was statistically highly significant (P<0.001) (Table-II, Fig. 4).
+Effect of grass juice (20ml/kg) on hypercholesterolaemic rats: The mean serum concentration of LDL of the hypercholesterolaemic rats treated with 20ml/kg grass juice for 28 days were decreased by 39.46%, which was statistically highly significant (P<0.001) (Table-II, Fig. 4).

-Effect of atorvastatin (0.14mg/kg)The hypercholesterolaemic rats: mean serum cholesterol of concentration of total the hypercholesterolaemic rats treated with 0.14mg/kg Atorvastatin for 28 days were found to be decreased by 38.86% than that of hypercholesterolemic control group, which was statistically highly significant (P<0.001) (Table-II, Fig. 4).
+of Effect Atorvastatin (0.14mg/kg) on mean hypercholesterolaemic rats: The serum concentration of LDL of the hypercholesterolaemic rats treated with 0.14mg/kg Atorvastatin for 28 days were found to be decreased by 38.86% than that of hypercholesterolemic control group, which was statistically highly significant (P<0.001) (Table-II, Fig. 4).

-Comparison of the effects of two different doses (10ml/kg and 20ml/kg) of grass juice: The serum total cholesterol of the hypercholesterolaemic rat group treated with 20ml/kg grass juice for 28 days was found to decrease more by 14.54% than that of the hypercholesterolemic rat group treated with10ml/kg grass juice for the same period, which was statistically highly significant (P<0.001) (Table-III, Fig. 4).
+Comparison of the effects of two different doses (10ml/kg and 20ml/kg) of grass juice: The serum LDL of the hypercholesterolaemic rat group treated with 20ml/kg grass juice for 28 days was found to decrease more by 14.54% than that of the hypercholesterolemic rat group treated with10ml/kg grass juice for the same period, which was statistically highly significant (P<0.001) (Table-III, Fig. 4).

-Comparison of the effects of the wheat grass juice (20ml/kg) to that of with atorvastatin (0.14mg/kg): In the present study, the reduction of serum total cholesterol with the dose level of 20ml/kg of grass juice (39.46%) was found almost similar to that of atorvastatin (38.86%).
-The result was not statistically significant (Table-IV, Fig. 4).
+Comparison of the effects of the wheat grass juice (20ml/kg) to that of with Atorvastatin (0.14mg/kg): In the present study, the reduction of serum LDL with the dose level of 20ml/kg of grass juice (39.46%) was found almost similar to that of Atorvastatin (38.86%).
+The result statistically was not significant (Table-IV, Fig. 4).